athaulrehman0304/firstfootstep/README.md

 # firstfootstep
-this is my first git repository
+this is my first git repository. authour-athaul rehman